Authentication and access credentials for the AWS CLI - AWS Command Line Interface

 or Workforce identity (AWS IAM Identity Center users)

 Pair another credential method and assume a role for permissions.
-Use an IAM role in the AWS CLI
+Using an IAM role in the AWS CLI

 IAM (Not recommended) Use long-term credentials.
-Authenticate with IAM user credentials
+Authenticating using IAM user credentials for the AWS CLI

 IAM